phoebeireland/codeinstitutemilestoneproject4/README.md

 * [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)
   * Used for the images found on the site
 * [Bootstrap](https://getbootstrap.com/)
-  * Used to create the majority of the elements in the website including teh navbar and the footer
+  * Used to create the majority of the elements in the website including the navbar and the footer
 * [favicon.io](https://favicon.io/)
   * Used to create the favicon
 * [jQuery](https://jquery.com/)